-While I am away from blogging & Health Counseling for a bit (baby & business filling my days to the brim)… I recommend the Nourish-Mint team for all your Health Coaching needs.
+While I am away from blogging & Health Counseling (baby & business filling my days as much as I hope to have them filled)… I recommend the Nourish-Mint team for all your Health Coaching needs.
 Check them out here!

 It is a working Valentine’s day for my guy, so we celebrated this morning with one of his favorites – cherries over apples under oats (the oats make it count as breakfast, of course).